Joint interview of Patrick Kron and Alessandro Dazza

 The pandemic also revealed the resilience of Imerys’ business model even under the most challenging circumstances.
-Imerys is a leading specialty minerals company with a strong technical expertise, agile organization and long standing relationships with more than 15,000 customers in 142 countries in end markets from construction to consumer goods and industrial markets.
+Imerys is a leading speciality minerals company with strong technical expertise, agile organization and long-standing relationships with more than 15,000 customers in 142 countries in end markets from construction to consumer goods and industrial markets.

 In this crisis context, the Group can rely on a solid financial structure and strong liquidity.
 Most importantly, Imerys benefits from the strong support of its shareholders, who have, to a large extent, opted for the payment of the 2019 dividend in shares, thus contributing to the strength of Imerys’ financial structure which will allow us to seize potential development opportunities as they arise.

 First of all, I want to express my gratitude to each and every one of my colleagues for their efforts and achievements during the year.
 We have shown a great ability to collectively take on the sanitary and operating challenges posed by the crisis, while ensuring the continuity of our activities, especially the supply to our customers.
 We have managed to complete ongoing projects and to successfully adapt to new ways of working.

 Our management team has demonstrated commitment and flexibility.
 The results speak for themselves: efficient cost management measures led to €131 million gross savings for the year 2020 and the focus set on cash generation translated into a net operating free cash flow of €373 million.